andrew/ultimate-awesome/README.md

 - [awesome-ecodata](https://github.com/inSileco/awesome-ecodata) - Currated list of ecological data and tool to access them.
 - [awesome-cheap-tiers](https://github.com/IronMooseDevelopment/awesome-cheap-tiers) - 💸 A curated list of tools and X-as-a-services that have free or cheap tiers so you can get the most bang for your 💲.
 - [awesome-nifi](https://github.com/isaccanedo/awesome-nifi) - :book: A list of useful Apache NiFi resources, processor bundles and tools.
-- [awesome-dev-design-stuff](https://github.com/JeremyMeissner/awesome-dev-design-stuff) - An awesome list of web applications, web tools, design tools, font.
-There is a lot of stuff here, but all cool.
 - [awe-wasm](https://github.com/jghoman/awe-wasm) - Awe-wasm = awesome WASM - repo for tracking WASM related resources I find.
 - [awesome-polyglot](https://github.com/joeld1/awesome-polyglot) - A curated list of (spoken) language learning resources and programming tools for people (programmers and non-programmers) learning foreign languages.
 - [awesome-asn1](https://github.com/JonathanWilbur/awesome-asn1) - Awesome ASN.1-Related Repositories, Standards, Codecs, Implementations, Uses, Reading, etc.